-RGAI was established in Ireland in 2003 as a wholly owned subsidiary of ultimate parent company RGA Inc. It is regulated by the Central Bank of Ireland and operates throughout Europe through a branch network.
+RGAI was established in Ireland in 2003, it is regulated by the Central Bank of Ireland and operates throughout both the European Union and the European Economic Area through a European Union freedom of establishment branch network and freedom of services basis.
 In November 2015, RGAI established a branch office in Singapore, RGA International Reinsurance Company dac Singapore Branch.